Socially responsible marketing: Types

-There are several related marketing concepts that fall under the umbrella of socially responsible marketing, these include: social marketing, cause related marketing, environmental or green marketing, enviropreneurial marketing, quality of life, and socially responsible buying.
+There are several related marketing concepts that fall under the umbrella of socially responsible marketing, these include: social marketing, cause-related marketing, environmental or green marketing, "enviropreneurial" marketing, quality of life, and socially responsible buying.

 Enlightened marketing

 The philosophy of enlightened marketing is a concept that falls under the umbrella of socially responsible marketing.
 Enlightened marketing states that "a company's marketing should support the best long-run performance of the marketing system.
 This concept contains the five principles: consumer-oriented marketing, innovative marketing, value marketing, sense-of-mission marketing and societal marketing.

+Consumer-oriented Marketing

 In consumer-oriented marketing, the company "organizes its marketing activities from the consumer's point of view."
 Marketing activities focus on the needs of a defined user set.

+Innovative Marketing

 Innovative marketing states that a company must continue to improve its products and marketing efforts, recognizing that if it does not, it risks losing business to a competitor that does.